-This documentation describes the 2020 full-year population characteristics data file from the Medical Expenditure Panel Survey Household Component (MEPS HC).
-Released as an ASCII file (with related R, SAS, SPSS, and Stata programming statements and data user information) and a SAS transport dataset, this public use file provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States for calendar year 2020.
-The file contains 910 variables and has a logical record length of 2,020 with an additional 2-byte carriage return/line feed at the end of each record.
+This documentation describes the 2021 full-year population characteristics data file from the Medical Expenditure Panel Survey Household Component (MEPS HC).
+Released as an ASCII file (with related R, SAS, SPSS, and Stata programming statements and data user information) and a SAS dataset, SAS transport dataset, Stata dataset, and Excel file, this public use file provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States for calendar year 2021.
+The file contains 990 variables and has a logical record length of 2,246 with an additional 2-byte carriage return/line feed at the end of each record.

-This file consists of MEPS survey data obtained in Rounds 6 and 7 of Panel 23; Rounds 3, 4, and 5 of Panel 24; and Rounds 1, 2, and 3 of Panel 25, the rounds for the MEPS panels covering calendar year 2020.
-2020 is the first data year to include three panels of data; Panel 23 was extended to include Rounds 6 and 7.
+This file consists of MEPS survey data obtained in Rounds 7, 8, and 9 of Panel 23; Rounds 5, 6, and 7 of Panel 24; Rounds 3, 4, and 5 of Panel 25; and Rounds 1, 2, and 3 of Panel 26, the rounds for the MEPS panels covering calendar year 2021.
+2021 is the first data year to include four panels of data; Panel 23 was extended to include Rounds 7, 8, and 9 and Panel 24 was extended to include Rounds 6, and 7.
+In addition, the Panel 24 Round 5 reference period was extended into 2021 instead of ending on 12/31/2020.
 An overview of the impact of this change on variables and variable names is described in Section 2.4.

-This file contains variables pertaining to survey administration, demographics, person-level conditions, health status, disability days, quality of care, employment, health insurance, and person-level medical care use counts.
-The 2020 full-year expenditure and income data will be forthcoming.
+This file contains variables pertaining to survey administration, demographics, person-level conditions, health status, disability days, quality of care, employment, and health insurance.
+The 2021 full-year expenditure, medical care use counts and income data will be forthcoming.